codebase-flutter-team/codebase_netlify_cms/src/pages/process/index.md

 ---
 templateKey: process-page
-path: /process

 process_section1:
   heading: A process that leads to success
-    text: Download our cost calculator app!
-Not only will you be able to test out performance a Flutter app is, but you will be able to compare our development costs compared to native development.
+  text: >-
+    We will work hand-in-hand with your team to ensure you can validate your idea cheaply but also develop and prepare for a full launch of your startup.
 process_section2:
   heading: Our Process
   subheading: What We Do
 process_section3:
+  heading: Design Research
   image: /img/process_img_1.png
-    heading: Design Research
   subheading: Research
-    text: We will take your project prequirements and required features and map it to your ideas, sketchs and designs.

 process_section4:
   heading: User Experience Prototyping
+  image: /img/process_img_2.png
   subheading: What We Do
-    text: Download our cost calculator app!
-Not only will you be able to test out performance a Flutter app is, but you will be able to compare our development costs compared to native development.
-    image: /img/process_img_2.png

 process_section5:
   heading: Develop & Test
+  image: /img/process_img_3.png
   subheading: What We Do
-    text: Download our cost calculator app!
-Not only will you be able to test out performance a Flutter app is, but you will be able to compare our development costs compared to native development.
-    image: /img/process_img_3.png

 process_section6:
   heading: Launch Prep
+  image: /img/process_img_4.png
   subheading: What We Do
-    text: Download our cost calculator app!
-Not only will you be able to test out performance a Flutter app is, but you will be able to compare our development costs compared to native development.
-    image: /img/process_img_4.png

 process_section7:
   heading: Launch
+  image: /img/process_img_5.png
   subheading: What We Do
-    text: Download our cost calculator app!
-Not only will you be able to test out performance a Flutter app is, but you will be able to compare our development costs compared to native development.
-    image: /img/process_img_5.png
 ---